labsyspharm/vae/README.md

 MORPHӔUS is Python-based software for morphology-aware classification of individual cells and multicellular tissue structures in whole-slide multiplex images of tissue using the variational autoencoder deep learning network architecture.

+---

 ## Installation
-If not already installed, download `conda` following the instructions provided [here](https://docs.anaconda.com/miniconda/).

-Next, install MORPHӔUS into a dedicated Conda environment and activate it with the following commands:
+Install MORPHӔUS into a dedicated Conda environment and activate it with the following commands:
 ```bash
 conda create -n morphaeus -c conda-forge -c labsyspharm python=3 vae
 conda activate morphaeus
 ```
+If not already installed, download `conda` following the instructions provided [here](https://docs.anaconda.com/miniconda/).

+---

 ## Program Execution
-Find the `config.yml` file in the `vae` folder of the installed MORPHӔUS Conda environment and modify all applicable paths and configuration settings.
+Make a copy of the `config.yml` file in the `vae` folder of the installed MORPHӔUS Conda environment and modify all applicable paths and configuration settings.
 Run the program with the following command:
 ```bash
 vae <path/to/config.yml>
 ```

-The pipeline supports progress bookmarking, which allows the program to pick up where it left off between runs.
-Users may also elect to re-run a particular module with the following:
+The pipeline supports progress bookmarking, allowing the program to pick up where it left off between runs.
+Users may also elect to re-run a particular module by adding the `--module` flag as follows:
 ```bash
 vae --module <MODULE_NAME> <path/to/config.yml>
 ```